AlexandruEmil/Password_Manager/README.md

 # Password_Manager

 This is a Python-based password manager that uses Tkinter for the GUI and SQLite for storing passwords securely.
 The passwords are encrypted using Fernet encryption with a master password.
+As a team we used Jira.

 ![Diagram_Password](https://github.com/user-attachments/assets/08da2b47-a65f-4107-ac64-649513b24da2)